funvill/funvill.github.io/_posts/2010-04-19-sequences.md

 1, 1, 1 = Players turn is over

 <strong>Variations of the Game</strong>
-Some people play without the three 1s rule. Â Some people Â play where six 6s is worth 70 points.
+Some people play without the three 1s rule.
+Some people  play where six 6s is worth 70 points.